For the Love of Plants

 Moving on to the top, there is a cute hanging pot consisting of Epipremnum aureum with vines trailing along the wall.
 Let's follow the norm and call it the money plant for simplicity.

-A few inches to the right, there grows our historical calamansi tree.
-My mom said that it almost died after the mealybugs attack last year.
+A few inches to the right grows our historical calamansi tree.
+My mom said that it almost died after the mealybug attack last year.
 Miraculously, the tree survived.
 My mom has even used its fruits to make infused water.

 Also spotted: another bronze-painted empty pot.

-Hanging on the wall behind it, there is a pot of Hoya Carnosa still waiting to bloom.
-My mom is not so sure about whether it will reach its best potential here, but fingers crossed—I have a good feeling about this one.
+Hanging on the wall behind it is a pot of Hoya carnosa still waiting to bloom.
+My mom is not so sure whether it will reach its best potential here, but fingers crossed—I have a good feeling about this one.

 If you're asking about the plants on one of the footpaths pictured earlier, let me explain something first: my mom has made me promise to write here that those plants are not supposed to be there.
 She even pestered me to take another picture without them.